dvn/dvn-sourceforge2github/index.md

 ---
 ## Introduction

-The Dataverse Network Project is migrating from SourceForge to GitHub (and svn to git) as described in https://redmine.hmdc.harvard.edu/issues/1188
+The Dataverse Network Project is migrating from SourceForge to GitHub (and svn to git) as described at https://github.com/dvn/dvn-sourceforge2github and https://redmine.hmdc.harvard.edu/issues/1188

 This guide is intended to help DVN developers transition from using svn to git and GitHub, specifically.